deepsquare-io/ClusterFactory/web/docs/getting-started/06-grendel-deployment.md

 Inside the image configuration, you can notice some kernel parameters:

 - `console=ttyS0 console=tty0` means that the kernel messages will appear on both the first serial port and virtual terminal.
-- `root=live:http://grendel.example.com/repo/squareos-8.6.squashfs` means that dracut will load the OS image as a live OS image. **Modify the URL based on the domain name you want to use.**
+- `root=live:http://sos-ch-dk-2.exo.io/osimages/squareos-9.2/squareos-9.2.squashfs` means that Dracut will load the OS image as a live OS image. **Modify the URL based on the domain name you want to use.**
 - `rd.live.overlay.readonly=1 rd.live.overlay.overlayfs=1 rd.neednet=1` are parameters relative to loading the live OS image.
 Here, we are mounting the OS image as a read-only base image for the OverlayFS.
-This is to create a stateless filesystem.
+This is to create a stateless file system.
 - `grendel.hostname={{ $.host.Name }} grendel.address=http://grendel.example.com` are parameters used to change the hostname of the OS and fetch the postscript. **Modify the URL based on the domain name you want to use.**

 ### Persistence